MESH-Research/linked-open-profiles/README.md

 This is a WordPress plugin for displaying ORCID profile data on pages, posts, and more in WordPress.
 It's a successor to [ORCID Data Block](https://github.com/MESH-Research/orcid-data-block).

+This work is funded by the [ORCID Global Participation Fund](https://info.orcid.org/global-participation-fund-announces-fourth-round-of-awardees/).

 ## Features

 * Provides a Gutenberg block in the WordPress block editor that allows users to